-Amid Supreme Court Impeachments, West Virginia Voters Could Weaken Judges' Power
+Amid Supreme Court Impeachments, West Virginia Voters Weaken Judges' Power

 The state where lawmakers put every justice on trial this year is also the only state where the legislature has no control over the judicial budget.
-That may change in November.
+Voters changed that on Tuesday.

 - West Virginia is the only state where the legislature has no say over the judicial budget.

-- A proposed constitutional amendment on the November ballot would give the legislature some control over it.
+- The constitutional amendment approved by voters gives the legislature some control over it.

-- The proposal comes at a time when state lawmakers have put every state Supreme Court justice on trial for impeachment -- some for misusing funds.
+- The proposal came at a time when state lawmakers have put every state Supreme Court justice on trial for impeachment -- some for misusing funds.

 West Virginia politics has been roiled this fall by the impeachment trials of all the sitting justices on the state Supreme Court.
-But a ballot measure meant to address the underlying issue that led to the trials -- how the judiciary spends its funds -- has gotten little attention.
+The events overshadowed a ballot measure meant to address the underlying issue that led to the trials -- how the judiciary spends its funds.
+Still, the constitutional amendment easily passed.

-A proposed constitutional amendment on the November ballot would give the legislature more control over the judicial budget.
-If approved, any part of the court system's budget could be cut or eliminated by lawmakers, so long as the overall judicial budget is at least 85 percent as large as it had been the prior fiscal year.
-West Virginia is the only state where the legislature has no say over it.
+The measure gives the legislature more control over the judicial budget.
+Now, any part of the court system's budget could be cut or eliminated by lawmakers, so long as the overall judicial budget is at least 85 percent as large as it had been the prior fiscal year.
+West Virginia had been the only state where the legislature had no say over it.

 In August, the West Virginia House voted to impeach Loughry, Walker and two other justices, charging them with failure to carry out their duties.
 Several justices were charged with misuse of funds on office renovations, salaries or vehicles and computers.
 A fifth justice, Menis Ketchum, had stepped down in the face of a federal indictment.
 He pleaded guilty in August to misusing public funds.